emyemy89/decentralized-exchange/README.md

 4. Click "Save"

 5. Import a test account:
-   - Click your account icon → “Import Account”
+   - Click the account icon → “Import Account”
-   - Import Address 1 or Address 2 from your `npx hardhat node` output
+   - Import address 1 or address 2 from  `npx hardhat node` terminal output
-   - These are the two funded accounts used by the deploy script for Token A and Token B
-   - You may import one or both of them into MetaMask to test deposits, orders, and trades
+   - The user may import one or both of them into MetaMask to test deposits, orders, and trades

-### **Step 6: Start Frontend**
+### **Step 5: Start FE**

 Open Terminal 3:
 ```bash